-Click the "Return to Main Window" button at the bottom of the Corpus Manager to return to the main windows and start using the corpus.
+Click the "Return to Main Window" button at the bottom right of the Corpus Manager to return to the main window and start using the corpus.
 The corpus files will be shown in the left pane of the main window.